MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

-# Anubis setup for mbin
+# Anubis setup for Mbin

 ### Why?